git4rk/ApplicationServeronCloud/latestUpdates.md

 {: #latest_updates}

 A list of the latest updates to the service.

+## June 13, 2018: Reserve contract billing now available

+With reserve contract billing, you purchase a pre-paid monthly subscription that guarantees access to blocks of physically reserved computational resources.
+These service blocks are set aside for your exclusive use and cannot be considered as available capacity for any other {{site.data.keyword.appserver_full}} users.
+You can use your service block hours in any way you choose throughout the month, with any overages being charged according to the typical pay-as-you-go subscription model.

+To learn more about reserve contract billing, see [Billing options](index.html#billing-options).

 ## March 30, 2018: Updated WebSphere Application Server in {{site.data.keyword.Bluemix_notm}}